osaukh/mobile_computing_lab/WS04__OnDevice_TransferLearning.md

-# Workshop 4: On-device Transfer Learning
+# Workshop 4: On-device Learning

 ### Activity Monitoring: What should you have by now?